usnistgov/ARIAC/docs/competition/challenges.rst

       ariac_msgs/PartLot[] parts

-    An example message from ``ros2 topic echo /ariac/conveyor_parts`` is depicted in the :ref:`listing<conveyor-parts-outputs>` below.
+    An output from ``ros2 topic echo /ariac/conveyor_parts`` is provided in the :ref:`listing<conveyor-parts-outputs>` below.
 The message shows that 2 red batteries,  2 green sensors, 3 blue regulators, and 1 orange pump will spawn on the conveyor belt.

     .. code-block:: bash